 Top 5 Herbs for Aspiring Chefs

 Hurrah!
 It’s summer!
 Windows fly open and thoughts turn from indoors to out.
 For many of us, this includes getting a little dirt under the fingernails and putting our green thumbs to work.
-If you love to cook like we do, one of the first things you’ll want to grow are some fresh herbs.
+If you love to cook like us, one of the first things you’ll want to grow are fresh herbs.

 Fortunately, you don’t need a large backyard garden to enjoy fresh herbs.
 In fact, you can be just as successful if you only have a small pot on a window sill or a balcony.
 There is no better way to give all your kitchen creations a zing and a zip than the unique flavor that only fresh herbs can bring.
 From roasts, to sides, to salads, and even drinks, here’s a short list of our must-have, favorite herbs to grow at home.

-- Basil – Easily at the top of everyone’s list.
+Easily at the top of everyone’s list.
 No Italian dish seems to be complete without a few fragrant leaves.
 Used in roasts, soups, sauces, and is a crucial component in one of life’s most simple pleasures, the caprese salad.
-If you’re looking for a twist on an old favorite, try planting some Thai basil which has a lot of the same flavor, with a slight hint of spice.
+Moreover, if you’re looking for a twist on an old favorite, try planting some Thai basil.
+Thai basil has a lot of the same flavor, as well as, a slight hint of spice.

-- Chives – Many chefs would argue this should be at the top of your list.
+Many chefs would argue this should be at the top of your list.
 A member of the onion family, the taste is similar but more subdued.
 The thin stalks can be diced up for a kick of fresh flavor on just about any savory dish.
-Using the long leaves whole is a classic garnish that gives a slightly sophisticated look.
+Using the long leaves whole is a garnish that gives a slightly sophisticated look.